 Freestyle and Jump Bikes are designed to withstand a lot of punishment from the rider.
 Freestyle machines will face a massive strain during use so the frame will be a lot heavier and the bike will come with 36-48 spokes on each wheel.

-BMX racing bike frames look similar but they will be manufactured from metals that are much lighter in weight.
-This not only improves BMX race track performance but its lend itself to everyday recreational use as well.
+BMX racing bike frames look similar, but they will be manufactured from metals that are much lighter in weight.
+This not only improves BMX race track performance, but it lends itself to everyday recreational use as well.

 Once you have picked the right BMX frame for your needs, choices get much more straightforward.
 But there are more vital decisions to make before making that all-important purchase.